Learning - Pro

 Nestled next to a beautiful 2.5-kilometer long Nihiwatu beach, with a tropical forest and grasslands as a backdrop, this stunning property offers complete exclusivity and solitude.
 Its world-class beach is protected by cliffs and headlands on both ends.

 The waves in the majority of islands east of Bali are generally better early in the season say from March to June, before the strong SE trades really settle in.
 The best known wave “Occy’s Left is arguably Indonesia’s best uncrowded left.
 Only guests at luxe Nihiwatu Eco Resort can surf it.

 Dry season March – October is prime swell season.
 SSW and WSW swells average between 4 and 12ft.
 SE trades can blow out some spots, however unlike in Bali, the trades don’t blow consistently all day, every day.
 Early and late glass offs are common.

 There is a deep ocean trench off Sumba, that coupled with the open exposure to SW swells guarantee plenty of sizeable swell.

-The islands of Nusa Tenggara, including Sumba, are peaks of a mostly submerged mountain chain, so the waters immediately off the southwest coast of Sumba are deep.
+The islands of Nusa Tenggara, including Sumba, are peaks of a mostly submerged mountain chain, so the waters immediately off the southwest coast of Sumba are deep and perfect for surf camps.
 Swell generated in the Southern Ocean or the Indian Ocean approach at full speed and the first thing that swell hits are the coral reefs of Sumba.